All Episodes

 How are you, Sean?

-You know, I was thinking about uh Bill Crystal, and what really has gotten me is that, you know, when Rubio conceded and dropped out, it was like a sigh of relief.
+You know, I was thinking about Bill Crystal, and what really has gotten me is that, you know, when Rubio conceded and dropped out, it was like a sigh of relief.

-And then when uh Case dropped out, which I didn't think it was going to, that was like a feeling of like, you know, total relief.
+And then when Case dropped out, which I didn't think it was going to, that was like a feeling of like, you know, total relief.

 And now we have Crystal.

-I mean, when is it gonna stop?
+I mean, when is it going to stop?

-And this crystal gentleman is just shown to me to be the complete idiot that I thought he probably was all along.
+And this Crystal gentleman is just shown to me to be the complete idiot that I thought he probably was all along.

-You know, the idea a friend of mine wrote me last night when the news broke about David French, a columnist for NRO.
+You know, the idea, a friend of mine wrote me last night when the news broke about David French, a columnist for NRO.

 I'm like, you know, if you're that bitter and that angry, I mean, I think Bill Crystal is just irrelevant.

-He's the whoever he puts up is not going to be anybody of substance.
+Whoever he puts up is not going to be anybody of substance.

 It's a waste of time.